-Upon success this function will return true, otherwise it will return false.
-Upon an error a subsequent call to getLastError will return details on the error.
+Upon success this function returns true, otherwise it returns false.
+Upon an error a subsequent call to getLastError returns details on the error.

 '''

 bool continueThread()

 '''

 This function moves the thread into a running state.
 It is an error to call this function from a callback.
 Instead of calling this function, a callback can stop a thread by returning Process::cbThreadContinue or Process::cbProcContinue.